Skip to content

 sudo systemctl enable docker

 This creates a symlink so systemd launches Docker on every reboot.
-If you’ve been having issues with systemctl services failing, check that the Docker unit file isn’t masked:
+If you’ve been having issues with systemctl services failing in general, check that the Docker unit file isn’t masked:

 sudo systemctl unmask docker